 Related Reading: My Son Wants to Live With Me, Can He?

 4. Stay Positive

 You don’t have to like your ex, but for the kids, try to keep your emotions in check.
-It’s isn’t always simple, but bitterness doesn’t do anyone any good, and your kids first and foremost.
-And don’t use your children as tools for revenge or retribution.
-That’s petty and a bad look all around.
+It isn’t always easy to avoid, but bitterness doesn’t do anyone any good, and your kids first and foremost.

 5. Love Your Kids

 This probably sounds obvious, but it’s a detail that too often gets lost in the shuffle.
 How the custody arrangement shakes out impacts a parent’s relationship with their kids.
 No matter what, it’s never going to be exactly the same as it was.

 The parent with primary physical custody may feel overwhelmed by taking care of everything.
 On the other hand, if you only see your kids every other weekend, it can make you feel isolated.
 It’s easy to focus on these aspects and wallow, but it’s vital to remind your kids how much you care about them.